 CT can detect and provide information about disorders in almost every part of the body.
 For example, doctors can use CT to detect a tumor, measure its size, precisely locate it, and determine how far it has spread into nearby tissues.
 CT can also help doctors monitor the effectiveness of treatment (such as antibiotics for a brain abscess or radiation therapy for a tumor).

-This procedure uses CT and a radiopaque contrast agent to produce 2- and 3-dimensional images of blood vessels, including the arteries that supply the heart (coronary arteries).
+CT angiography uses CT and a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more to produce 2- and 3-dimensional images of blood vessels, including the arteries that supply the heart (coronary arteries).
 The contrast agent is injected into a vein (not an artery as in conventional angiography), usually in the arm.
 Images are taken rapidly and are timed so that they show the radiopaque contrast agent flowing through the blood vessels being evaluated.
 The computer digitally removes all tissues except blood vessels from the images.
+(See also Coronary Angiography Magnetic Resonance Imaging (MRI) of the Heart Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images, including of the heart... read more .)

 CT angiography is used to detect the following:

-CT angiography is commonly used instead of conventional angiography because it is safe and less invasive (it does not require insertion of a catheter in an artery, which has slightly more risk than insertion of a catheter into a vein).
+CT angiography is commonly used instead of conventional angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more because it is safe and less invasive (it does not require insertion of a catheter in an artery, which has slightly more risk than insertion of a catheter into a vein).
 CT angiography shows abnormalities in blood vessels about as accurately as magnetic resonance angiography, but slightly less accurately than conventional angiography.

 CT angiography usually takes only 1 to 2 minutes.

-The radiopaque contrast agents used in CT angiography contains iodine—called iodinated contrast agents.
+The radiopaque contrast agents used in CT angiography contain iodine—called iodinated contrast agents Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more .
 A few people have a mild to severe allergic reaction or kidney damage after such agents are injected.
 People who have had reactions to these agents should let their doctor know before CT angiography is done.

 In some countries and in some areas of the United States, CT is not readily available.